 What to consider when picking your sperm donor

-In this previous post, Customer Service consultant at Cryos, Louise Bach Hansen, shared some tips on the choice of picking a sperm donor with respectively a basic and an extended profile.
+In a previous post, Customer Service consultant at Cryos, Louise Bach Hansen, shared some tips on the choice of picking a sperm donor with a Basic or an Extended Profile.
 Further, she wrote about the considerations regarding the level of resemblance between mother and donor child.

 In this post, Louise provides more tips on things to consider when picking a sperm donor for your future child or children.

 How important is the donor’s medical history when picking a sperm donor?

 All sperm donors at Cryos are selected according to comprehensive quality assurance and operating procedures for donor screening.
 Only a small percentage of the men who apply to become donors gets through the needle’s eye.
 This means that people with risk behaviours or disease symptoms are rejected.
 Despite this intensive screening, of course, the risk of having a child with a medical condition cannot be completely eliminated as all people have some form of “imbalances”.

 Do you want to know as much as possible about the medical history of the donor, you should go for a donor with an extended profile.
 In the extended profiles, you get extended information about the donor’s health, and also about the health of the donor’s parents, siblings and grandparents.

 What information should your child be able to get about the donor?